 once your G42 class begins.
 If you don't have Facebook, be sure to sign up so you can connect with us and your other classmates before you arrive and throughout the 9 months.

 CLASS START DATE & GRADUATION DATE

-While your first day of class begins Monday, you can arrive as early as 2 days before.
+You can arrive as early as the Friday before class starts.
 Read more in the future section on booking your flights to/from Spain.

 TUITION: FINANCIAL DEADLINES

 The cost of the G42 Leadership Academy is $10,900 for the entire 9 month course.
 This cost covers all coursework, lodging, food, books and your Practicum.
 It does not cover personal spending such as trips on the weekends, tapas, etc.